This film screened on Tuesday 16th April 2019.

-This screening will be introduced by Dónal Foreman.
+This screening was introduced by Dónal Foreman.

 Pat Murphy, who was Dublin-born but moved to Belfast as a teenager, is the exception in this programme – but, as the autobiographical narrative of her debut feature Maeve makes clear, she was a kind of outsider nonetheless.
 Like Murphy, Maeve returns to Belfast after studying art in London, estranged from militant Republicanism and critical of its patriarchal limitations.